Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Hydra Castle Labyrinth files are already included and ready to go.
 Just start Hydra Castle Labyrinth from Ports in the emulationstation menu.

 ### Maldita Castilla (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Maldita Castilla files are already included and ready to go.
-Just start Maldita Castilla from ports in the emulationstation menu.
+Just start Maldita Castilla from ports in the emulationstation menu. \
+Notes: Thanks to [Locomalito](https://locomalito.com/maldita_castilla.php) for creating this game and make it available for free.

 ### Moonlight Nvidia Gamestreaming App (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: PC Requirements and setup as follows: